hylo-lang/specification/spec.md

 2. The lifetime of an object of type `A ` ends when:

-    1. its destructor has returned, and
+    1. a bound call to any of its sink methods has returned, and
-    2. the memory location it occupies is rebound, resued for another object, or deallocated.
+    2. the memory location it occupies is rebound, reused for another object, or deallocated.

 3. The properties ascribed to objects throughout this document apply for a given object only during its lifetime.
 [Note: The behavior of an object under construction and destruction might not be the same as the behavior of an object whose lifetime has started and not ended.]

-4. An object is said to be *initializing* in the period after its memory location has been bound abd before its lifetime has started, *alive* throughout its lifetime, *deinitializing* during a bound call of a consuming method of that object, and *dead* in the period after its lifetime has ended and before its storage has been rebound, reused, or deallocated.
+4. An object is said to be *initializing* in the period after its memory location has been bound and before its lifetime has started, *alive* throughout its lifetime, *deinitializing* during a bound call to a sink method of that object, and *dead* in the period after its lifetime has ended and before its storage has been rebound, reused, or deallocated.

 5. Unless specified otherwise, a program shall not manipulate an object outside of its lifetime.
 Behavior is undefined if the program: